tzachar/highlight-undo.nvim/README.md

 Specify which keymaps should trigger the beginning and end of tracking changes ([see here](#how-the-plugin-works)).
-By default, the plugin starts tracking changes before an `undo` or a `redo`.
+By default, the plugin starts tracking changes before an `undo` or a `redo` or anything you want.

-Keymaps are specified in the same format as `vim.keymap.set` accepts: mode, lhs, rhs, opts.
+Keymaps are specified in the same format as `vim.keymap.set` accepts: mode, keympa, cmd, opts.
 Maps are passed verbatim to `vim.keymap.set`.

-## `hlgroup`
+## Highlighting

-Specify the highlighting group to use.

-By default, `highlight-undo` will use `HighlightUndo` for the undo action and `HighlightRedo` for the redo action.
-Both of these groups, are defined when the plugin is loaded.
-If the groups are already defined elsewhere in your config then they will not be overwritten.
-You can also use others groups, if desired.
+The hlgroup is created like this: "Highlight|action|" For example with the Pasted action: "HighlightPasted"

 ## `duration`